Contrast-Security-OSS/docs/content/admin/org_settings/integrations/MicrosoftTeams.md

 tags: "Admin organization settings integrations microsoftTeams" -->

-Contrast supports Microsoft Teams integration!
-With this connection you can receive notifications from Contrast in your configured Microsoft Teams instance using a format similar to in-app notifications.
+Use Contrast's Microsoft Teams integration to receive notifications from Contrast in your configured Microsoft Teams instance.

 ## Setup

+### Microsoft Teams

-To add, go to your team in Microsoft Teams:
+To add the Contrast integration, go to your team in your Microsoft Teams account, and complete the following steps.

-1. Choose the appropriate channel to which to send messages, select the 3 dots to the right of the that channel name, then select **connectors**
+* Choose the appropriate channel to which to send messages, select the three dots to the right of the that channel name, then select **Connectors**.
-2. Select Configure beside **Incoming Webhook**
+* Select **Configure** beside **Incoming Webhook**.
-3. Fill out the information, select **Create** then Copy the **Webhook URL**
+* After completing the form, select **Create**.
+* Copy the **Webhook URL**.
+(You'll use this to set up the integration in the Contrast UI.)

+### Contrast

-To connect in Contrast:
+To connect to your Microsoft Teams instance in Contrast, complete the following steps.

-1. Navigate to the **Integrations** tab under **Organization Settings**
+* Go to the **user menu > Organization Settings > Integrations tab**.
-2. Click **Connect** within the Microsoft Teams row
+* In the Microsoft Teams row, click the button to **Connect**.
-3. Name the integration and paste the URL
+* Enter a name for the integration and paste the Webhook URL (from your Microsoft Teams account).
-4. Select the application(s) for which you want to enable notifications
+* Select the application(s) for which you want to enable notifications.
-5. Click **Save**
+* Click **Save**.

 You are connected!